 When you open your device looking to connect to public Wi-Fi, you may find that there is often more than one connection with a name like ‘Free Wi-Fi’ or ‘Airport Wi-Fi’.
 While this may seem harmless, some of these may not be quite what they appear to be.

 Known as network spoofing, this method of hacking sets up fake Wi-Fi points close to legitimate sources.
-The expectation is that a large number will click onto the fake connection without realising, making it especially easy for data to be monitored or stolen.
+The expectation is that a large number will click onto the fake connection without realizing it, making it especially easy for data to be monitored or stolen.

 In some cases, a spoof connection may request a login.
 Not only can this add an air of authenticity, but also provides more information – a username and stock password.
 If the user has reused this password with other accounts, there is a risk that they may have inadvertently given away access to personal information.